Viktorthor/Deathrope/README.md

 29.08.21 - V0.3 Bugfix - The collider (rope) now always snaps to both players upon joining a room.

-31.08.21 - V0.5 Feature - The enemies now speed up every 10 seconds!
+31.08.21 - V0.5 Feature - The enemies now speed up as time passes!

 03.09.21 - V0.7 Feature - Dash feature added, screenwrap active.

+06.09.21 - V1.0 Features & fixes - Nicknames added, particle effect on enemy death added.
+Still same art since the week I gave myself to finish it is over.
+On to the next project.
+For now this project will remain dormant.